cs4241-21a/final_project/README.md

 Loading dates `0000-00-00` to `9999-99-99` (19676 generated transactions) data from account `random@test.666`, password `666`

 Indexed:

 - Took 177 seconds with both side sorting
 - Took 188|175 seconds with local side sorting
 - Took 167|168 seconds with database side sorting (Extremely consistent load time!?!?)
 - Took 172 seconds with no sorting

 Not Indexed:

 - Took 164 seconds with database side sorting

 This shows that indexing does not provide a great performance boost compared to not having indexing on when querying the entirety of the database.
+After testing this, I added a query length limit of 2000 transactions.
+Still big but much better than a ~20000 list that could break user experience.

 ### Part data

 Loading dates `0000-01-01` to `2015-01-01` (7380 of 19941 generated transactions) data from account `random@test.123`, password `123`

 Indexed:

 - Took 27 seconds with both side sorting
 - Took 28 seconds with local side sorting
 - Took 28 seconds with database side sorting
 - Took 27 seconds with no sorting

 Not Indexed:

 - Took 29 seconds with both side sorting
 - Took 28 seconds with local side sorting
 - Took 27 seconds with database side sorting